-The cumulative impairment on the amounts owed by immediate parent company balance at the reporting date is £1,064,000 (2020: £1,083,000).
+The cumulative impairment on the amounts owed by immediate parent company balance at the reporting date is £1,356,000 (2021: £1,064,000).
 There have been no changes to the assessment methodology in the year.

-3 Profit/(loss) before tax
+3 (Loss)/profit before taxation

-Profit/(loss) is stated after charging/(crediting) the following:
+(Loss)/profit is stated after (charging)/crediting the following: